 1. What are cookies

-A cookie usually contains the name of the website that the cookie has come from, the length of time the cookie will last on your computer and a value (normally a randomly generated unique number).
-To find out more on cookies please visit www.allaboutcookies.org or www.aboutcookies.org which are both great resources of information.
+1.4 To find out more on cookies please visit www.allaboutcookies.org or www.aboutcookies.org which are both great resources of information.